taham655/rantTranslator/README.md

 i have attached all the versions of the packages im using in a different file.

-I hope you like it
+I hope you find it resourceful